 With the competition that brands face online and in person, the reputation you have with customers can have an enormous impact on your bottom line.
-Learning how to cultivate positive feedback and nurture good customer interactions becomes essential.
+Learning how to cultivate positive feedback and nurture good customer interactions with brand management becomes essential.

 Customers look to online reviews and search engines to learn more about the companies they consider doing business with.
 An estimated 90 percent of consumers report that they will look at online reviews before making a purchase, and these reviews influence more than 2/3 of buying decisions.

 Given the importance of customer perception, you want to do everything you can to help your organization appear as helpful and trustworthy as possible in the eyes of potential customers.
 Brand management can help you better understand how to influence these customer perceptions and build a positive reputation for your company.